 Pest description and damage Several species of spider mites can cause damage to deciduous, evergreen and coniferous ornamental plants.
 Appearance of these mites varies with the species, although all are 0.02 inches or smaller.
 Adults and nymphs can be yellowish, greenish, or reddish brown, depending on species.
 Female European red mites are round with red bodies; males are yellowish-red.
 Twospotted spider mites are oval and yellowish-brown or green with distinctive black spots on the body.
 Plants may be covered with fine silk webbing at branch axils or leaf mid-veins, small plants may be engulfed in webbing under heavy infestations.

 Biology and life history Most mite species share a similar life cycle.
 Most species overwinter as eggs on host plants, although some may overwinter as adult females.
 Mites become active in the spring.
 There may be eight to ten overlapping generations per year.

 Pest monitoring Observe the leaves for mites and/or mite eggs, stippling, or webbing and check for the presence of predator mites.
-Sufficient biological control usually is achieved by midsummer.
-Using a stick, hit a branch over a white paper to see if mites (moving dust specks) or natural enemies are present.
+Sufficient biological control is achieved by midsummer.
+Using a stick, hit a branch over white paper to see if mites (moving dust specks) or natural enemies are present.